Structured Interview – A Five Step Guide

 Analysis of a structured interview

-Once you finish conducting your interviews, analyze your results.
+Once you finish conducting your structured interviews, analyze your results.
 First, give your participants a pseudonym or number for organization purposes and transcribe the recordings using software or manually.
-Then, conduct a thematic or content analysis to look for patterns or groups in responses.
+Then, conduct a thematic or content analysis to search for patterns or groups in responses.

 The analysis should be as follows: